 And if you face difficulties, don’t let them drag you down!
 It’s fine to feel unmotivated to journal sometimes or lose track of that habit.
 Don’t get frustrated, it happens.

-This is your sign to pick up that journal again, and never give up on it!
+And you will love it!
+So this is your sign to pick up that journal again, and never give up on it!
 And this blog will always be available to share this journaling adventure with all of you.
-Feel free to express yourselves, humans!